photoprism/photoprism/README.md

 [easy](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) can be
 good (first) contributions.

-Please follow us on [Twitter][twitter] and join our [developers mailing list](https://groups.google.com/a/photoprism.org/forum/#!forum/developers) to receive regular project updates and discuss development related topics.
+Follow us on [Twitter][twitter] to receive regular project updates and discuss development related topics.
 Don't be afraid to ask stupid questions.

 ## Funding ##